koushikkumarmandal/WeatherApp_using_React/README.md

-This is a simple Weather application using React.js .Here i also use Material UI .
+This is a simple Weather application using React.js .Here i have also used Material UI .